kubermatic/docs/content/kubeone/main/architecture/operating-system-manager/usage/_index.en.md

 addons:
   enable: true
   path: "./custom-addons"
+  addons:
+  - name: custom-operating-system-profiles
+    disableTemplating: true

 ```

-**NOTE:** The path for addons can be anything.
+**NOTE:** The path for addons and name of folder can be anything.
 But make sure that the custom OSP exists in that directory.

 ### For new MachineDeployments